agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/03-types/text/lesson.md

 ## Exercise

 We have defined the `text` variable for you.
-Your task is to find out how many `l` characters are there in the string and print the result using the `D.print()` function.
+Your task is to find out how many `o` characters are there in the string and print the result using the `D.print()` function.

 For text `"Hello, World!"`, the output should look like this:

 ```
-There are 3 'l' characters in the string.
+There are 2 'o' characters in the string.
 ```